Annakan/EnamlxTableView_warts/README.md

 ## what's in it

-Directories table_view 2/3/4 contain working programm that show working TableView while supporting deletion, including deletion of currectly "in-view" items and multiple item selection
+Directories table_view2/3/4 contain working programs that show working TableView usages while supporting deletion, including deletion of currectly "in-view" items and multiple item selection.

-They contain a small readme that explain the sample the encoutered bugs and the strategy used to work around them.
+They contain a small readme that explain the sample, the encoutered "bugs" and the strategy used to work around them.

 ## wishes :)